 Twenty-three Democrats voted against the health and energy bills.
 Most of these lawmakers are conservative true believers or serve districts where backing Obama and Pelosi would be political suicide, or both.
 A larger number of Democrats, 37, took a pass on just one of these issues, which will allow them to point in future ads to an instance in which they "bucked the leadership."
 Letting so many -- but not too many -- Democrats stray is a reflection of the Democratic leadership's impressive discipline and its familiarity with recent history.

 In 1994, the last time that a House Democratic majority was swept away, Democrats held 258 seats, just as they do today.
 Ten Democrats from districts carried by President George H.W.
 Bush in 1992 voted against both the 1993 Clinton budget and the assault weapons ban in the 1994 crime bill.
 All 10 won re-election.
 So did 11 of the 19 Democrats from Bush districts who voted for only one of those measures.
 Conversely, only three of the 10 Bush-district Democrats who voted for both measures survived the Republican wave.
 House votes matter in campaigns.

 But this time around, will seeming to have bucked their leadership on a key vote or two be enough to protect Democrats in districts that GOP presidential nominee John McCain carried in 2008?
 Or will the environment in these battleground districts turn so hostile, thanks to high unemployment, that individual voting records matter less than party affiliation?

 Associate Editor David Wasserman and Cook Political Report staffer Ben Naylor contributed to this report.
 The author can be reached at email@example.com.

-This article appears in the Nov.
-14, 2009, edition of National Journal.
+This article appears in the November 14, 2009, edition of National Journal Magazine.